pmareke/domain-driven-design/README.md

 # Domain Driven Design example using Python
+e# Components
+The app is build upon **docker** and **docker-compose**.
+The main webapp is a Python docker application connected to a Mongo database using docker-compose.

 This repository is a work in progress exercise applying **DDD** to a weather app.